 - Minors are not allowed to carry a weapon between sunset and sunrise (means STRICTLY NO).

 - All of the above are allowed for open carry however they are ALL STRICTLY ILLEGAL FOR CONCEALED CARRY!

 - Fixed blade knife - Dirk, Bowie

 - Throwing Stars

-Maryland’s knife laws are open to interpretation but it’s always safest to carry a penknife for your daily chores.
+Maryland’s knife laws are open to interpretation but it’s always safest to carry a penknife or automatic knife for your daily chores.